MissMuffin/magicportknocker/iptables.md

     0 22 * * *      iptables-restore < /etc/iptables/rules.v6
 thats it
-(to make sure: service cron restart) to see which cron jobs are running for you as a user: crontab -l
+(to make sure: service cron restart) to see which cron jobs are running for you as a user: crontab -l to see if cron job has run: tail -20 /var/log/syslog to see if cron daemon is running:  ps uww -C cron

 to run:
 cd to magicportknocker dir